Supply Chain Intelligence

 A flagship that keeps compounding

-Supply Chain Intelligence became a flagship part of Deposco's offering — a differentiator that drives expansion sales with existing customers and helps win new ones.
-Just as importantly, the framework behind it means that value compounds: every new module and subpage ships faster because the foundation is already there.
+Supply Chain Intelligence became a flagship part of Deposco's offering and an active driver in winning new deals and expansions today — a measurable contributor to expansion and new-deal revenue, and counting.
+Just as importantly, the framework means that value compounds: every new module and subpage ships faster because the foundation is already there.

 It's the work I'm most proud of — not because it's finished, but because it isn't.
 It's a living product I get to keep sharpening with every round of research.